ikonst/jschon-sort/README.md

-`jschon-sort` sorts a JSON or YAML document according to its JSON Schema: that is, so that the order in which its objects' keys are declared  matches the order in which properties are declared in its JSON Schema.
+`jschon-sort` sorts a JSON or YAML document according to its JSON Schema: object properties are ordered to match the order in which JSON Schema properties (that match them) are declared.

 The "jschon" name relates to it being based on the [jschon](https://github.com/marksparkza/jschon) library for JSON Schema handling.

 ## Motivation

-JSON object properties have arbitrary order.
+Per the JSON RFC, an object is an unordered collection.
 In practice, within serialized JSON or YAML files, a particular order of properties can benefit readability: for example, `{"start": 10, "end": 20}` might read more naturally even though naive lexicographic sorting (e.g. with `json.dumps(..., sort_keys=True)`) would result in `{"end": 20, "start": 10}`.
 While there are [several](https://github.com/json-schema/json-schema/issues/119)